 What About the XF 16mm F1.4 WR?

 Conspicuously absent from this comparison is Fuji’s newest wide angle prime, the XF 16mm F1.4 WR.
-This article was originally published quite some time before the XF 16mm F1.4 WR was even formerly announced, however you should be able to use the contents from my Wide Angle Primes comparison, my review of the 16mm, and my Recommended Kits to extrapolate some data about how excellent an optic it is.
+This article was originally published quite some time before the XF 16mm F1.4 WR was even formally announced, however you should be able to use the contents from my Wide Angle Primes comparison, my review of the 16mm, and my Recommended Kits to extrapolate some data about how excellent an optic it is.
 It will come down to focal length preferences and subject matter though.
 If, like me, your width preferences max out at somewhere around 24mm in 35mm equivalence, the 16mm is for you.
 But if you shoot in really low light, handheld a lot and shallow depth of field isn’t your thing, go for the zoom, unless it’s raining.
 My pick is the 16mm.

 Way back in the intro, I said the only void I had yet to fill was the one left by the 14-24mm f/2.8.
 The XF 10-24mm F/4 OIS still doesn’t quite get there, but it’s sure sounds like the “Ultra Wide Angle Zoom Lens” will, that still a ways from estimated availability.
 I expect it will larger, heavier, and more expensive than the XF 10-24mm F4, and could even have a slightly different feature set.
 They could throw the kitchen sink at it, or omit OIS like they did with the XF 16-55mm F2.8 WR.
 In short, if you need something in the ultra-wide territory now, buy the XF 10-24mm F4 and keep all its packaging for potential resale.

-Personally, I like having the XF 10-24mm F/4 OIS in my arsenal, but it’s the sort of lens I would only bring with me when I’m specifically going out to shoot subject matter that called for it.
+Personally, I like having the XF 10-24mm F/4 OIS in my arsenal, but it’s the sort of lens I would only bring with me when I’m specifically going out to shoot subject matter that calls for it.
 I shot some real estate recently and it was perfect for that.
 In the original conclusion to this article, I figured it would be a staple in my travel bag.
 As it turns out, I might leave it behind on vacation now too.

 The bottom line is no matter what focal length you’re looking to cover, you’re sure to be pleased with what this zoom can do.